sobekcore/npm-boilerplate/README.md

 npm install
 ```

-At this point you have installed all the necessary packages.
+At this point you have installed all the necessary packages. <br />
-From this point you can install your dependencies, and then to serve whole project run:
+From now on you can install your dependencies, and then to serve the whole project run:
 ```
 npm run start
 ```

 After all of that you are ready to go, every benefit of a node server should be available for your usage.
 Features like importing modules, running server-side JavaScript or using various node-based tools become a real thing now.
 I wish you comfortable and trouble-free usage.

-Note: Webpack configuration is made in a way to only test samples of code with a dev-server.
+Note: This Webpack configuration is made in a way to only test samples of code with a dev-server.
 Not to efficiently build a project nor bundle your code.
 For production or code bundling use different Webpack configuration.